mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 4- Connecting to MongoDB

 Alright, now let's create a new project for this section.
 So I'm going to create a new folder called *mongo-demo*.
 Let's go in this folder and run *npm init* with the *--yes* flag.
-Now, we need to install a node package called *Mongoose*.
+Now, we need to install a node package called *Mongoose*. *Mongoose* gives us a simple *api* to work with a *MongoDB* database.